-I visited Cambodia in November 2016 for 2 weeks after leaving Vietnam.
+I visited Cambodia at the end of October for 2 weeks after leaving Vietnam.
 I crossed the border from Ho Chi Minh City (Vietnam) into Phnom Penh, the capital of Cambodia.
 I had met an amazing group of travel buddies, so crossed the border with five new friends.

 Cambodia was so different to what I expected, initially entering Phnom Penh I was struck by all the ‘wealth’ I could spot about me, including the many expensive cars and restaurant chains.
 According to the World Bank, Cambodia has exceeded the Millennium Development Goal poverty target and poverty rates have more than halved from 2004- 2011.
 However there is still a way to go in protecting Cambodians most vulnerable.